ronen-aniti/Motion-Planning/Documentation/project_details.md

 ## How do those features work?
 Answer.
+### The global path planners
-### The global planners are these, and they work like this.
+The global planners are these, and they work like this.
 1. RRT.
 How it works, generally.
 How I implemented it in code.
 Graph of trajectory.
 2. PRM.
 How it works, generally.
 How I implemented it in code.
 Graph of trajectory.
 3. Potential field.
 How it works, generally, including the governing equation.
 How I implemented it in code.
 Graph of trajectory.